dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T347: Diversity fosters innovation and productivity.
+### T347: Diverse communities are more innovative and productive.

 |Support|
 |---|